operasoftware/devopera/blog/_posts/2013-05-28-a-first-peek-at-opera-15-for-computers.md

 ---
 title: "A first peek at Opera 15 for Computers"
-author: "Bruce Lawson"
+author:
+- bruce-lawson
-tags: stash discover opera-15 blink
+tags:
+- stash
+- discover
+- opera-15
+- blink
 intro: "Hurrah!
 Hot on the heels of the release of Opera 14 for Android (based on Chromium 26), here's a first peek at our all new Opera for Computers.
 It's called Opera Next 15 and it's based on Chromium 28 — which means that it comes with Blink on board — but as it's an evergreen browser with a fast release cycle, we don't recommend reading too much into the digits — it's what's in it that counts!"
 layout: post
 ---